-9.1 All tournament games at fields without lights shall start promptly by 2:00 p.m.
-Playdowns, first round and quarter-final games at fields with lights may start between the times of 2:00 - 7:00 p.m., and will be determined by the host school in conjunction with the tournament director.
+- 9.1 All tournament games at fields without lights shall start promptly by 2:00 p.m.
+Playdowns, first round and quarter-final games at fields with lights may start between the times of 2:00 7:00 p.m., and will be determined by the host school in conjunction with the tournament director.
 The time of games scheduled on Saturday or a holiday will be at the discretion of the tournament director.
-Semi-final and final game times will be determined by the tournament director.
+Semi-final and final game times will be determined by the tournament director. - 9.2 Warm-up Policy for Semi-final Doubleheaders Only The policy for CIAC field hockey semi-finals played as doubleheaders at the same site is as follows: The teams playing the second game will have a twenty (20) minute on-field warm-up which may alter the scheduled start time.
+This can be shortened by mutual agreement of both head coaches.
+Your officials know this policy so perhaps you can all meet when you get on the field to set your warm-up.